 Other, medium priority data fields which should probably be accounted for include: storage system implementation, i.e. the type of storage system this data was extracted from; transfer start time and end time or duration; the source and destination IP address; and the volume of data transferred.

+WLCG requirements

+In the area of data accounting, the WLCG is mainly concerned with the optimisation of storage space and minimising the storage of data that is infrequently read, and so is looking at doing data accounting in a way that is much more customised for their use case.
+The WLCG Computing Resources Scrutiny Group asks all the experiments for data popularity information in a common form to monitor the efficiency of disk use.
+They split data into datasets according to creation data, to identify them as a group, and count the number of accesses over various periods of time (the previous 3, 6 and 12 months).
+The reporting aggregates data from a large number of sites, although the data available to sites is more fine-grained.

 Example use case

-The use cases for dataset accounting foreseen by one community are for replication decisions. i.e. moving data closer to where it is used and assessing dataset impact by measuring which datasets are most popular.
+The use cases for dataset accounting foreseen by one community, ELIXIR, cover both the optimisation and impact aspects of data accounting.
+Their use cases are: making replication decisions, i.e. moving data closer to where it is used; and assessing dataset impact by measuring how many times datasets are reused and thus how popular they are.
 Therefore, the users of dataset accounting data would be site administrators, virtual organisation (VO) administrators, and dataset administrators.

 In this case, Onedata would provide access to the storage resources where a user can upload and publish datasets.
 The dataset accounting system will collect usage information for those datasets in the background.
 Then the dataset usage can then be inspected by an administrator accessing a dataset accounting portal to see which datasets are being accessed most and if additional replicas are required to provide a sufficient level of access.

+Summary

+The space optimisation and impact assessment types of data accounting contrast to a certain degree.
+Both need to store information on access events, but they differ in how they group and identify data.
+For example, the impact assessment types of data accounting, which looks at the reuse of datasets, is a more externally facing type of accounting and relies on some form of persistent unique identifier.
+Supporting both types of data accounting simultaneously does require more effort, but would be of benefit to many different communities.

 Dataset Usage Metrics

 Following the questionnaire, a proposal was created for the metrics that could be extracted to perform dataset usage accounting.
 Table 1 shows an outline of the metrics that were proposed for performing dataset usage accounting.
 They are intended as an extension to the Open Grid Forum (OGF) Usage Record version 2 (UR-2.0): the first two blocks are based directly on the OGF Usage Record, with the addition of an ORCID, and the dataset usage block is an extension.
 The final implementation for dataset usage accounting may need to be quite different once more feedback is received and use cases developed.
 For example, the format of the Dataset field should probably not be mandated in the accounting record, and should just provide optional fields to specify which replica the record refers to.
 Additionally there is currently no agreed way for the individual records to be aggregated into larger summaries and these metrics will need to be refined as dataset accounting is developed though the prototypes and integrations with storage systems.